 Communicating with others can be both simple and complex at the same time.
 Have you ever been surprised that someone misunderstood a message you thought you had communicated quite clearly?

-Communication between caregivers and families occurs during daily hellos and goodbyes, as well as in more formal activities such as family meetings.
-All of these opportunities require you to be aware of many of the family’s characteristics, including tone, choice of words, and nonverbal communication, such as facial expressions and body language.
-When you are aware of these characteristics, you can better communicate in ways that are most supportive and respectful of families.
-Families will be eager to know how their child is doing, and you can support comfortable communication by offering encouraging responses and asking for clarification if something is not understood.
+Communication between caregivers and families occurs during daily hellos and goodbyes, as well as in more formal activities such as planned family meetings.
+All of these opportunities require you to be aware and courteous of the family’s characteristics, including tone, choice of words, and nonverbal communication, such as facial expressions and body language.
+When you are aware of these characteristics, you communicate in ways that are more supportive and respectful of families.
+Families will be eager to know how their child is doing, and you can support comfortable and effective communication by offering encouraging responses and asking for clarification if something is not understood.

 Importance of Communicating with Families

-Positive communication is perhaps the most powerful tool that you can use with families.
-Good communication helps to inform, reassure, and engage families.
-A single conversation, positive or negative, can set the tone for a family’s opinion of a family child care provider, so it is essential to develop effective communication skills.
+Positive communication is one of the most powerful tools that you can use with families.
+Effective communication helps to inform, reassure, and engage families.
+A single conversation, positive or negative, can set the tone for a family’s opinion of a family child care provider, so it is essential to develop good communication skills early on.

 Positive communication and relationships with families help to build trust.
-Trust is an important part of helping make sure that you maintain a partnership with families and work as a team to help children meet their goals.
+Trust plays a critical role in maintaining partnerships with families and in helping children meet their goals.
 Trust between you and families makes parents feel good about your home and your ability to meet their child’s needs.
 A strong partnership between providers and families is built on positive communication.
-Positive communication skills help to make sure that accurate information is shared, expectations are shared, and trust is established.
+Positive communication skills help to make sure that accurate information and expectations are shared, and trust is established.